liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/08-filter-and-sort.markdown

 based on the value of one or more fields, use the `filter` parameter following a subset of the [oData standard](https://docs.oasis-open.org/odata/odata/v4.01/csprd06/part1-protocol/odata-v4.01-csprd06-part1-protocol.html#sec_BuiltinFilterOperations).

-Filtering mainly applies to fields indexed as keywords in @product@'s search.
+Filtering mainly applies to fields indexed as keywords in @sharepoint@'s search.
 To find content by terms contained in fields indexed as text, you should instead use
 [search](#search).